saur-dash/project_06__capstone_project/data_dictionary.md

 | `extracted_at`      | TIMESTAMP       | The timestamp when the record was loaded          |

 ### FX Rates Table
-This free API serves current and historical currency exchange rate data from the European Central Bank.
-We will keep a record of these rates in the S3 data lake.

 - Source: https://ratesapi.io
 - Name: `dim_fx_rate`
 - Dist key: `date`